shadeed/rtl-styling/posts/rtl-styling.md

 </p>

 ## Mixing English and Arabic Content in an LTR Layout
-What would happen in case some text has a mix of English and Arabic words, while the layout is LTR?
-Well, the result will look weird.
+What would happen if some text had a mix of English and Arabic words, while the layout was LTR?
+Well, the result would look weird.

 ![](../../img/ltr-mix-1.jpg)

 The browser shows the title improperly.
-For an Arabic speaker, the title is confusing to read unless you're the author who wrote the title.
-It should read as the order in the below figure.
+For an Arabic speaker, the title would be confusing to read, unless you’re the author who wrote it.
+It should read in the order shown in the figure below.

 ![](../../img/ltr-mix-2.jpg)

-To avoid the above issue, it's recommended to use the appropriate language direction when possible.
+To avoid this issue, set the appropriate language direction whenever possible.
 Once `dir="rtl"` is set on the element, it will appear as expected.

 ![](../../img/ltr-mix-3.jpg)